 The demand for video script copywriters is relatively high, and few copywriters are doing this.
 YouTube gets over 300 hours of video uploaded every minute.
 For these videos to rank well, they need proper video script copywriting.
 If you are surrounded by people who constantly upload videos, copywriting might be the best option.

-No matter how much you read and study copywriting, much of your experience will come from writing actual copies rather than learning everything.
+No matter how much you read and study copywriting, much of your experience will come from writing actual copy rather than learning everything.

-It might take months for you to land your first client as a copywriter, and in the course of this, you are expected to have consumed many materials that will build you up to take on the job.
+It might take months for you to land your first client as a copywriter, and in the course of this, you are expected to have consumed a lot of material that will build you up to take on the job.
 At this point, the price might not be the most important thing you should consider.

 When choosing your first client, all you need is to focus on is how you can practice what you’ve learned and boost your confidence.
 You will want to start gradually and satisfy your clients one project at a time while you gain more experience and build up your reputation.